 So from Russia to Mexico, Spain to Japan, these potentially deadly volcanoes are given special attention because of the danger they pose to humans.
 They were chosen because of their history of destructive eruptions and their proximity to large populations.

 One of these volcanoes is called the Taal Volcano and it’s in the Philippines.
-Oh, and I’m climbing up it at the moment.
+Oh, and you can hike to the top!